Articles on: Gaming Consoles

 2. Open the Gamepad tab and click Enable Serial Output.

-3. A Connect to Receiver button will appear on the right — click it to link with your Pico W.
+3. A Connect to Receiver button will appear — click it to link PlayAbility with your Pico.

 PlayAbility can turn any input — camera, mic, keyboard, mouse, or external gamepad — into Xbox controls.